ozontech/file.d/plugin/input/file/README.md

 Each worker:
 * Reads files (I/O bound)
 * Decodes events (CPU bound)
-> We recommend to set it to 4x-8x of CPU cores.
+> We recommend to Set it to 4x-8x of CPU cores.

 <br>